Why CFOs Need To Get Passionate About SEO Marketing

 Large companies with large marketing departments usually have the marketing-CFO dialogue that ensures that Internet marketing is in place.
 It's with smaller businesses where there may not be a chief marketing officer, or at least one knowledgeable in Internet marketing, where CFO oversight is critical.

-Image Credit: AaronPatterson via Flickr Creative CommonsMission: To help small and mid-size businesses sell more by re-thinking their business and marketing strategies.
+Image Credit: AaronPatterson via Flickr Creative CommonsMission: To help small and mid-size businesses acquire customers by re-thinking their business and marketing strategies.